-What you should do is try to reconcile the two things that you need (or want) to do with your need (or want) to save money and make better financial choices.
+You should try to reconcile the two things that you need (or want) to do with your need (or want) to save money and make better financial choices.
 What you need to do is to be able to make a change that can last and make a real difference- not bounce back and forth between extremes (I ranted against extremism before.
-Extremism is bad and you should be wary of those preaching extremism in personal finance).
+Extremism is bad, and you should be wary of those preaching extremism in personal finance).

 Change Your Lifestyle

 How?
 Why?
 Why is it easier to change your whole lifestyle as opposed to committing to something for one day?
-Well, its not easier.
+Well, it’s not easier.
 I never promised easy.
 But it is effective.
-Do you want the way that is easy or the way that works?
-Well this way works.
-You don’t get the same type of awesome feeling in that moment but you WILL see change.
-Those changes will be more effective in the long run because they will be consistent and they will LAST.
+Do you want the easy way or the way that works?
+Well, this way works.
+You don’t get the same type of awesome feeling at that moment, but you WILL see change.
+Those changes will be more effective in the long run because they will be consistent, and they will LAST.

-Now I am leading up to the big reveal and its going to be disappointing because its not a trick or hack or anything like that.
-It all comes down to the budgeting.
+Now I am leading up to the big reveal, and it’s going to be disappointing because it’s not a trick or hack or anything like that.
+It all comes down to budgeting.
 Disappointing, right?

 Just like when it comes to eating healthy.
-The best way to approach a healthy diet (except in very specific circumstances) is to eat healthy ALL THE TIME and occasionally indulge in a treat.
+The best way to approach a healthy diet (except in particular circumstances) is to eat healthy ALL THE TIME and occasionally indulge in a treat.
 Fasting or cleansing doesn’t really work.
 Eating healthy every day works.

 What Do You Want?

 Do you want to get your financial life in order?